Mahshad89/RandomPass/README.md

  in progress......

  ## DDD
  Do a DDD session to find your domains.
+From this link, you can see DDD charts.

  A) visual Event Storming.